 Glasses, lens aids are very useful to normalize and sharpen the eyes.
-Although the glasses are only a tool, but now many glasses are used as accessories.
-Long history of glasses makes the emergence of a unique fact about glasses that had been used for hundreds of years.
+Although the glasses are only a tool, now many glasses are used as accessories.
+The long history of glasses makes the emergence of a unique fact about glasses that had been used for hundreds of years.

 History of Glasses

 It is not clear who and when glasses were first made but is known from ancient Egyptian hieroglyphic references in the 5th century BC, simple glass meniscal lenses have been found.
 Apart from the historical reference of ancient Egypt, the use of glasses was also recorded in the 1st century AD.
 History records that the Roman emperor Nero often used an auxiliary tool of concave gems (emeralds) as a corrective lens for the benefit of reading and even watching a show.
 Yet no record says whether Emperor Nero has problems with his eyes

 A note about eye aids is also present in Alhazen's book on optics written in 1021.
 In that note, the use of convex lenses is used to shape the magnification of the image.
 Having translated from Arabic to Latin, which plays a role in the development of eyeglasses in Europe.
 Around the 9th century, a scientist named Abbas Ibn Firnas invented the method of making the lens more clear that is sharpened by being formed into a round stone.